-In July 2022, MICL (with other companies in the AmTrust Group), made the strategic decision to renew its Quota Share Reinsurance arrangement under which 50% of all written premiums (net of other reinsurances and similar deductions) and claims are ceded to a highly rated reinsurer.
+In July 2023, MICL (with other companies in the AmTrust Group), made the strategic decision to renew its Quota Share Reinsurance arrangement under which 50% of all written premiums (net of other reinsurances and similar deductions) and claims are ceded to a highly rated reinsurer.
 Whilst MICL's capital position has remained comfortably within the Board defined risk appetite since the implementation of Solvency II, the quota share provides additional capital coverage to support future growth.
 The arrangement has contributed to net written premiums reducing and Solvency II capital coverage improving across the reporting period.
-Additionally, from July 2022 MICL purchased additional reinsurance for its GAP portfolio of business with a highly rated reinsurer.
+Additionally, from July 2022 MICL has purchased additional reinsurance for its GAP portfolio of business with a highly rated reinsurer, and this contract was renewed in July 2023.